Allan-Poto/MLP_Project/README.md

 3. If you wish to add hyperparameters configurations for your NEW models, proceed to step 4 after completing the appropriate additon of configurations here.
 4. (ONLY FOR NEW CONFIGURATIONS) Navigate to [core.py](src/config/core.py) and locate the `ModelConfig` class.
 Scroll down to the `HYPERPARAMS` segment and add accordingly CONFIGURATION_NAME and the datatype.
 To be strictly adhered to or there will be an error.

-## d.
-Description of logical steps/flow of the pipeline
+## Description of logical steps/flow of the pipeline

 ### 1. processing_pipeline